 Canadians often refer to the holiday as one of the “stats” (statutory holidays), or “publics,” which, again, differ in the level of legal importance from territory to territory, and municipality to municipality.
 But the day does fall in the middle of the summer season, and not too many Canadians complain about a chance to plan a long weekend and make a fun family outing out of British Columbia Day!

 British Columbia Day timeline

-After news of a gold rush emerges, the British decide to declare the region a colony.
+After news of a gold rush in the region reaches the ears of British royalty and Parliament, British Columbia is made a colony.

 James Cook Arrives in British Columbia

 James Cook, an English traveller, first sets foot in British Columbia, thereby paving the way for British rule in the region.